Why We Need To Stop Labelling Asian-Latinx Food As “Fusion”

 As the daughter of a Japanese-American father and Uruguayan mother, growing up in the predominantly white suburbs of Boston, I was often put in the position of explaining myself.
 Among my teachers and peers, I was considered a "cultural curiosity."
 I was subject to chauvinist assumptions about my background, the foods I ate at home, and my personal interests.
 In reality, I was raised eating a hodgepodge of cuisines, including my Japanese-American grandmother's fruit salad with supremed grapefruit, canned mandarin oranges, and maraschino cherries, and my Uruguayan grandmother's steak milanesas and tortilla de papas.
 How all of these foods ended up on my dinner table is not straightforward and provides a window into my family members' particular tastes.
 At the same time, it speaks to our shared experiences of the diaspora, migration, and cultural history.
 In the food and beverage industry, where I work, "fusion" is the catch-all term used to describe the cuisine that combines ingredients and culinary traditions from different regions and cultures.
 However, the notion of "fusion" obscures the stories — lots of them — of people of diverse backgrounds whose lives and cuisines have been marked by shared colonial histories and trade routes.

 Humberto Leon, co-founder of the fashion line Opening Ceremony and former creative director of Kenzo, opened the Los Angeles restaurant Chifa LA last November with his mother Wendy Leon, sister Ricardina Leon, and her husband John Liu.
-Growing up with a Peruvian father and Chinese mother in the predominantly Mexican neighborhood of Highland Park in Los Angeles — which Leon recalled to me over the phone was "not Asian enough for his Asian friends and not Latino enough for his Latino friends," Leon felt it was important for his restaurant to be specific enough to tell his family story.
+Growing up with a Peruvian father and Chinese mother in the predominantly Mexican neighbourhood of Highland Park in Los Angeles — which Leon recalled to me over the phone was "not Asian enough for his Asian friends and not Latino enough for his Latino friends," Leon felt it was important for his restaurant to be specific enough to tell his family story.
 "Chifa" is a word synonymous with Chinese food in Peru, and Leon described it to me as a capacious concept that includes everything from the traditional Chinese food Leon's mother used to prepare for members of her immigrant community in Peru to the popular versions of fried rice and wontons beloved by Peruvians.
 In the case of Chifa LA, Leon and his family used the word "Chifa" to encompass "the idea of having dishes that sat parallel to each other at a table rather than a fusion."
 Classic Peruvian dishes like anticuchos (skewered beef hearts) and pollo ala brasa (roast chicken) share table space with Sichuan Mapo Tofu, and traditional Cantonese Zongzi (rice dumplings), all within a sumptuous space Leon designed for a celebration, outfitted with T-back green velvet chairs, seafoam and white marble tables, and green-speckled terrazzo floors.
 As he's gotten older, Leon, who is 45 years old, admits that he's feeling "anti-assimilation, anti-feeling like I need to fit in, and more so because I'm both a Peruvian and Chinese person living in America, and that is my contribution.
 That's my culture."

 Eduardo Nakatani is a Japanese-Mexican chef from Mexico City.
 His grandfather Yoshigei Nakatani was the Japanese visionary and entrepreneur, who in the 1950s, created what is today one of the most ubiquitous and beloved Mexican snack foods: the Japanese peanut.
 At the time of Nakatani's grandfather's migration to Mexico, there were little to no Japanese products.
 This scarcity was the mother of invention, driving Yoshigei to create a kind of pseudo-soy sauce: a mix of piloncillo (raw sugar), guajillo chile, salt, and caramel colouring he used to season the peanuts.
 The sauce went superbly well with his version of sashimi: thin-sliced deli ham.
 A self-described "terrible student," Edo Nakatani grew up working at the family's Nipon Japanese peanut factory.
 After having a transcendent experience eating larb for the first time in Los Angeles in the 1980s, he decided to pursue cooking as a vocation.
 He trained in classical French technique and didn't consider cooking professionally until he was hired to work at an East-meets-West restaurant concept called MP Café Bistrot by Mexican celebrity chef Mónica Patiño.
 Rather than taking a purist's approach to Asian cuisines, Nakatani developed a line of Mexican chile-based salsas (Salsas Iki) that speak to how he grew up eating Japanese food at home—with a little extra kick.
 Nakatani's column in the Mexico City-based magazine Hoja Santa, titled "Bombas de unami" (Umami bombs), embraces all of the ways in which different Asian cuisines have made their way into Mexican dishes and vice versa.
 In his recipe for a Thai soft shell crab omelet burrito, Nakatani writes: "All cuisine is mestizaje.
 As in all other disciplines, there is no authenticity in cooking, or perhaps the only authenticity is its miscellaneous nature.
 Everything belongs to all of us."